Underwood-Inc/idling.app__UI/README.md

      Each migration runs in isolation and is tracked in the `migrations` table to prevent duplicate runs.

+#### Database Management

+For detailed information about our migration system and how to use it, please see [MIGRATIONS.README.md](./MIGRATIONS.README.md).

 ## Testing

 ### Testing Strategy for Modern Web Applications